 At first, it felt weird to see it.
-No, it was more than that, it felt unnatural.
-But there it was, sitting in blue lettering among such innocuous Google Calendar events as “Lunch with Mark,” “Call Kim (Set up interview),” and “Pay Rent”: “P+V”.
-It’s code for “penis and vagina”; it’s code for sex.
+No, it was more than that.
+It felt unnatural.
+But there it was, sitting in blue lettering among such lame Google Calendar events as “Lunch with Mark,” “Call Kim (Set up interview),” and “Pay Rent”: “P+V”.
+It’s code for “penis and vagina”; it’s code for scheduled sex.
 And it’s a recurring event on my calendar.

 READ MORE: The Fatherly Guide to Sex After Kids

 At the start, the calendar event appeared to me like some horrid thing, a reminder that I was old, boring, inhibited.
 But now?
 Whenever that calendar alert ‘ding!’ goes off, it makes me excited.
 Because, as I realized, scheduled sex is simply a promise to make time for one another.

-Now, if you were to have told me five years ago that I’d have weekly sex in my calendar, I would’ve probably tackled you.
+Now, if you were to have told me five years ago that I’d have a weekly sex reminder in my calendar, I would’ve probably tackled you.
 Because that’s a weird thing to tell someone.
 Seriously, though, I would’ve laughed and hocked up some diatribe about how awful an idea it is.

 For one, I hated keeping track of dates on a calendar.
 I resisted any form of scheduling because it made me feel trapped.
 Staring at a full week’s worth of responsibilities made me feel like I was in one of those ancient rooms where, if you accidentally step on the wrong section of floor, the walls slowly close in on you.
 It confronted me with the crushing weight of adult life.
 So, I didn’t keep one.

 For another, good sex, I was certain, was about passion and spontaneity and circumstance.
 It can’t be plotted out or manufactured; it’s desire rising and rising until it crashes down like a wave.
+Right?